 In Sanskrit, the word ‘Baddha means Bound, ‘Kona’ meaning Angle or Split, and ‘Asana’ meaning posture.
 In English, the asana is called the ‘Butterfly Pose’ as it resembles the stance of a butterfly in motion.
 Also, you will find cobblers sitting in this position most often, as they go about their daily chores.
 Hence, the name ‘Cobbler Pose’.
 The Butterfly Pose (Badhakonasana) is an asana you will never want to miss, once you try it.

 The easy-to-do, yet highly effective yoga posture calms your body, opens your hips and stretches your lower muscles.
-While it is extremely simple, it has a whole lot of benefits to its credit.
-Here are the instructions, precautions, and benefits of doing the Butterfly Pose (Badhakonasana).
+While it is extremely simple, the butterfly pose has a whole lot of benefits to its credit.

 Badhakonasana – Complete Instructions